slowburn-dev/DataConfig/Misc/Docs/src/Programming/ErrorHandling.md

 # Error Handling

 Proper error handling is crucial to implement robust serialization as it needs to deal with unknown user input.
 DataConfig also provide diagnostic to help users quickly pin down common errors like typo or missing colons in JSON.
-Here's an example diagnostic:
+Here's an example:

 ```
 # DataConfig Error: Enum name not found in enum type: EDcTestExampleEnum, Actual: 'Far'